artificerpi/goDrClient/README.md

 You might also want to check out the [gopacket project on GitHub](https://github.com/google/gopacket) and documentation on [GoDoc gopacket](https://godoc.org/github.com/google/gopacket).

-Currently there is a [problem to decode EAP packet](https://github.com/google/gopacket/issues/249), you may need replace the eapol.go with this [one](https://github.com/artificerpi/gopacket/blob/master/layers/eapol.go).

 There is also a [wiki about how to build it](https://github.com/artificerpi/gofsnet/wiki/Build-this-project).

 ### run